jaantollander/Linux-Shell-Tutorial/README.md

 # Linux Shell Tutorial Homework
 Homework exercises from [Linux shell tutorial](http://scicomp.aalto.fi/training/linux-shell-tutorial.html).

+*Shell scripting is like magic tricks for programmers...*

 NOTE: All the scripts must be compatible with Bash v4.3.

 ## 1. Counting files by type (10 points)